 As we embrace the new season, there’s nothing quite like sitting outside and enjoying the weather with an ice-cold beverage.
 And these days, for many adults, that means brewery hangouts are upon us.
 While we all have our preferred style of beer, blueberries are one ingredient that pair nicely any way you brew it – surprised?
 You shouldn’t be!
 Blueberries bring a lot to the flavor table – they can add an extra somethin’ to simpler beers like pale ales and pilsners, complement tart flavors, like those of a Berliner Weisse or sour beer, or bring fruity sweetness to more robust beers, like stouts, porters and lagers.

 With National Beer Day upon us, we explored what goes into a blueberry beer and makes the sipping experience, well, positively bluetiful.
-Richard Roberts, head brewer of Roscoe Beer Company in Roscoe, New York, shared the ins and outs of the brewery’s recent “Winter Blues-Berry Sour” – read on below!
+Richard Rogers, head brewer of Roscoe Beer Company in Roscoe, New York, shared the ins and outs of the brewery’s recent “Winter Blues-Berry Sour” – read on below!

 For those looking to grab a pack of blueberry beers for their bunch, we’ve included a roundup of standout concepts from across the country.
 Scroll down to find a local or regional spot to sip the sweet-tart taste of blueberries.